DonTron-prog/agent_sre/README.md

 # agent_sre
 agentic sre root cause analyst

-look in sre_agent or code_rag to run the respective modules
+look in ./sre-agent or ./code-rag to run the respective modules